FacuM/AutoMatch/README.md

 - [X] Forbidden strings list

-    Create a file named "forbidden_strings" and type the keywords and/or sentences that would make you feel uninterested about a recommendation, strings are separated by newlines.
+    Create a file named `forbidden_strings` and type the keywords and/or sentences that would make you feel uninterested about a recommendation, strings are separated by newlines.

 - [X] Known profiles list